Annual Cooperstown Campus Safety Report

 Students, faculty, and employees have access to academic and administrative facilities on campus during regular hours of operation.
 Campus buildings are locked at night and when classes are not in session.
 Locked campus buildings are accessible only to faculty, staff, and students with proper identification and access cards or keys.

-The public can attend events on campus, that are open to the public, with their access limited only to the facilities in which these events are held.
+The public can attend events on campus that are open to the public, with their access limited only to the facilities in which these events are held.
 To report any violations of this policy or to report a suspicious person, dial 607-436-3550 for the University Police.
 The Cooperstown Campus should also report suspicious or criminal activity to the Otsego County Sheriff, 607-547-4270 or 911.
 A Memorandum of Understanding is in effect with the Otsego County Sheriff as well as the Village of Cooperstown Police.

 Code of Student Conduct

 Student conduct is regulated by the Code of Student Conduct.
-The Code is available on line and hard copies can be obtained at the Student Affairs Office.
+The Code is available online and hard copies can be obtained at the Student Affairs Office.
 In compliance with an April 2004 directive from the SUNY Chancellor, all students are required to receive and positively affirm they have read and understand the Code on an annual basis.
 Access to registration is denied to students who have not completed the affirmation.
 Sanctions for violation of the Code include: Suspension, Restrictive Disciplinary Probation, General Probation, Residence Hall License Revocation, Residence Hall Transfer, Residence Hall Probation, Residence Hall Ban, a letter of reprimand, Restitution of property, Educational sanctions, Dismissal, a letter of admonishment.
 The results of disciplinary hearings are considered confidential except as permitted by law and FERPA exception.

 SUNY Oneonta is committed to maintaining an environment in which students, faculty, staff and guests can work together free from all forms of harassment, exploitation and intimidation.
 SUNY Oneonta will act as needed to discourage, prevent, correct and if necessary discipline behavior that violates this standard of conduct.
 The University Police department will promptly investigate allegations of unlawful discrimination based on race, color, sex, religion, age, national origin, marital status, sexual orientation, disability, or status as a veteran.
 Allegations of unlawful discrimination can first be discussed with the Counseling Center, the Office of Student conduct, the Affirmative Action Officer, or the Vice President for Student Affairs.